nforgeio/neonKUBE/External/SSH/README.txt

-The [ssh-keygen.exe] file will be included in NEONDESKTOP installer for Windows and will be deployed to the app's root directory.
+The [ssh-keygen.exe] file will be included in NeonDESKTOP installer for Windows and will be deployed to the app's root directory.
 Windows now includes [ssh-keygen.exe] in recent Windows builds by default, but that version of the tool does not allow SSH keys to be generated without passphrases when called by scripts or other programs.